 What are the benefits of using a supplement?

 Keeping your pet healthy – While pet food usually provides the core nutrition that a pet needs, supplements can address specific deficiencies that may or may not manifest themselves visibly.

-Provide more natural care – Traditional medicine often has side effects that are sometimes worse than the problem that it is trying to solve.
-Because supplements are made from natural sources and fill nutritional gaps the animal may have, it can provide a more natural approach to maintaining and improving their health.
+Provide non-medicinal solutions – Traditional medicine often has side effects that are sometimes worse than the problem that it is trying to solve.
+Since supplements are comprised of essential nutrients and fill nutritional gaps the animal may have, it can provide an alternative approach to maintaining and improving their health.

 What is the difference between supplements and fortified treats and food?

 Fortified food and treats may contain some of the same ingredients, but not at the same levels and can introduce more variability in how much the pet is getting.
 Sometimes, the levels can be so low in food and treats that the pet would need to eat an unhealthy amount of them before they would get enough of the active ingredient.
 With supplements, you know that a chew, tablet or capsule contains the specific amount of ingredients needed to support their health.